FilipMalczak/freestyle-writing/monday_tdd.md

 mistakes In this chapter we'll tackle the issue of code going for a "business" review that will have negative outcome.
-In other words, we've made (reasonably) sure(ish) that if someone makes a mistake about the agreement then it will be caught during the review.
-Now let's make sure that our code is aligned to the agreement even before it is reviewed.
+In other words, we've made (reasonably) sure(ish) that if someone makes a mistake about the agreement then it will be caught during the review; now let's make sure that our code is aligned to the agreement even before it is reviewed.

-The issue here is quite deep.
+The issue here is quite a deep one.

 Imagine that you just stepped out of the room, where you've spend the last 15 minutes arguing for the way you want something to be shaped.
 If a feature is